ErpNetDocs/tech/modules/logistics/concepts/setting-transaaction-timestamp/index.md

 ## Basic principles

-Creating a duplicate of a given document is actually creating a new document which contains identical **business** data with the original one, meaning that in the duplicate  all ***substantial*** and ***meaningful*** data is copied from the original document and there is an exception for some technical data (such as internal identification numbers - Primary Keys, IDs of reference links between different parts of one document and more).
+Creating a duplicate of a given document is actually creating a new document which contains identical business data with the original one, meaning that in the duplicate  all ***substantial*** and ***meaningful*** data is copied from the original document and there is an exception for some technical data (such as internal identification numbers - Primary Keys, IDs of reference links between different parts of one document and more).

 This is the common algorithm used when creating a duplicate of a given document:

-1. A new document is created with the same Document type and in its headers the ***substantial*** data from the original document is copied:
+1. A new document is created with the same document type and in its headers the ***substantial*** data from the original document is copied:

 a. the ***substantial*** data from the original document header is copied to the new document header;